enzia/wow_classic_warrior_macros/README.md

 /startattack
 ```

-# Interrupt
+# Mouseover Interrupt

 ### Description

-Casts Pummel.
-If a shield is equipped and you are not in Berserker Stance, casts Shield Bash instead.
+Casts Pummel if you are in Berserker Stance.
+If a shield is not equipped, casts Berserker Stance.
+Otherwise, casts Shield Bash instead.

 ```
+if stance is berserker:
+    cast pummel
-if shield is equipped and stance is not berserker:
+else if shield is not equipped:
+    cast berserker stance
+else:
     cast shield bash
-else:
-    cast pummel
 ```

 ### Macro

 ```
 #showtooltip
-/cast [equipped:Shield, nostance:3] Shield Bash; Pummel
+/stopcasting
+/use [@mouseover,harm,stance:3][stance:3] Pummel; [noequipped:Shields] Berserker Stance; [@mouseover,harm][] Shield Bash
+/startattack
 ```